pablovilchez/pablovilchez/README.md

 <h2>About me</h2>

-🚀 I am currently studying at Academia 42, where I have been immersed in a collaborative and self-directed learning environment.

 💻 I am passionate about mobile application development and cybersecurity.
 Although I am still a learner in these fields, I find great pleasure and challenge in exploring new technologies and concepts.

 🎓 I am constantly looking for opportunities to learn and improve my skills.
 My experience at 42 has taught me the importance of perseverance and the willingness to face new challenges with enthusiasm.